alphagov/transformation-dashboard/_posts/2000-01-20-passports.markdown

 successes: |
+  - Passed alpha to beta Digital by Default Service Standard assessment
   - Prototypes developed for UK applicants
-  - User testing of prototypes started
+  - Prototypes tested with users
   - Initial photo upload facility developed

 challenges: |
-  - Integrating with current systems
+  - Linking with current systems and ensuring appropriate security is maintained across that link
-  - Setting up the dev environment
+  - Setting up the development environment

 next: |
+  - Start work on beta
   - Continue testing and iterating user journey for UK and overseas applicants
   - Continue working on photo uploads and photo checking
   - Continue working on application interface